yazanabuashour/finch/README.md

 - [ ] Vercel development/staging environment
 - [ ] bug: selecting "income" but from expense radio button
 - [ ] development environment slowness
+- [ ] long descriptions should be truncated on dashboard's recent transactions